yano404/covid19-summary-display/README.md

 Fetch the information from [UN COVID-19 Data Hub Cases Country](https://covid-19-data.unstatshub.org/datasets/1cb306b5331945548745a5ccd290188e_2).

 ## List of Regions
+`ObjectID` is used to fetch the information from the data source.

 | ID  | Region         | ObjectID |
 | --- | -------------- | -------- |
 | 0   | Australia      | 9        |